 Retracing our steps and reflecting on the previous few hours spent in the village itself, I can categorically say that, much to my disappointment, not even a whiff of a spirit was seen.
 We squelched through what should have been a country footpath but mostly resembled a babbling brook thanks to the persist rain descending upon us.
 By the time I reached the village my once black trousers had more of a muddy brown colour attached to them and to say that I looked like a drowned rat would be an understatement.
 During the summer months, when the pathways have dried and the sheep in the surrounding fields have had little ones, I am sure that this would be an enjoyable wander.
 Today however, I felt more like Eeyore with a permanent rain cloud above my head.
 There was only one thing for it – the pub was calling.

-The Black Horse Inn, favourite watering hole of Pa Larkin and a ghost hunter’s paradise, welcomed us with open arms.
+The Black Horse Inn in the centre of Pluckley, was a favourite watering hole of Pa Larkin and is now a ghost hunter’s paradise, and it welcomed us with open arms.
 The fire crackled in the corner, flickering slightly with each opening of the door and the woodwork seemed to creak in response to the cold weather outside.
 Taking seats as close to the fire as was physically possible we bedded down for a few hours in the hope that the storm would subside.
 Cider in one hand, food menu in the other I knew we would spend a happy afternoon in this friendly establishment.
-(For more information about the Black Horse Inn check out their website: http://www.blackhorsepluckley.co.uk/index.asp).

 Back at Elvey Farm we climb the steep enclosed staircase to our attic room.
 Only two rooms are situated in this 16th Century area of the Farm along with the bar and reception area.
 We had been warned about the height of the doors and even my normal cocky five-foot-four self stopped laughing when I saw the beam resting just above below my shoulder blade, taking the phrase mind your head to a whole new level.
 Every farm room has unique features: the two attic rooms are more suited to families.
 The Broadstairs Suite, tasteful decorated in pale blues and cream, has two separate bedrooms and can comfortable sleep five.
 The Rochester Suite, where we spent the night, is dressed in rich blood red and come with a double and two single beds in one large room.
 Both recreate the history of the old farm and their wonderful characteristics add to the overall experience of this enchanting farmstead surrounded by golden meadows.
 Other suites are spread out across the farm and vary in size and style.
 The most luxurious even comes with a hot tub – a bit cold, and definitely too wet for our visit – but one people might wish to consider in the summer months.